guth0/Breaking-1357/README.md

 To use the bot, run `game [player number]` where `player number` is either 1 or 2. \
     If you choose 1, then you will make the first move (You will lose). \
-    If you choose 2, then the bot will make the first move (good luck). \
+    If you choose 2, then the bot will make the first move (good luck 😅).